elephantscale/es-training-new/terraform/Z-Archive/managing-terraform-state.md

 * If you already have a Terraform module deployed
     * you want to do some experiments with it
-    * but you don’t want your experiments to affect the state of the already deployed infrastructure
+    * but you don't want your experiments to affect the state of the already deployed infrastructure

 * Run `terraform workspace new` to deploy a new copy of the exact same infrastructure, but storing the state in a separate file
 ---
 ## Workspace Specific Configurations

-* You can even change how that module behaves based on the workspace you’re in by reading the workspace name using the expression `terraform.workspace`
+* You can even change how that module behaves based on the workspace you're in by reading the workspace name using the expression `terraform.workspace`

     ```
     resource "aws_instance" "example" {